Islamic Courts Union: Social and economic

 After coming into power the Courts began delivering social services and openly pushed for resumption of democratic elections.
 After law and order, the restitution of education and healthcare were among the groups top priorities.
 As opposed to the strict enforcement of the Taliban, the ICU did not forcefully impose religious edicts on Somali society, defying international expectations.
 Commenting on the state of education in the wake of the takeover, The Economist observed that, "...school attendance is rising, particularly among girls."
 Hassan Dahir Aweys, head of the groups Shura Council, firmly supported the establishment of an Islamic government in Somalia but rejected comparisons to the Taliban.
-In an interview with The Telegraph, he stated, “We are not the Taliban, and we should be given some credit for what we have done...
-We don't want labels, we want help.”
+In an interview with The Telegraph, he stated, "We are not the Taliban, and we should be given some credit for what we have done...
+We don't want labels, we want help."

 During the ICU's brief control of southern Somalia, the organization made numerous declarations condemning discrimination against what the courts considered to be "oppressed clans" (e.g., Yibir, Madhibaan and Jareer) as un-Islamic and haram.
-The courts deliberately orchestrated marriages between women from discriminated groups to men from larger Somali clans to challenge popular perceptions.
+Marriages were orchestrated between women from discriminated groups to men from larger Somali clans to challenge popular perceptions.
+The organization vehemently opposed the '4.5 system' utilized by the TFG, arguing that a political framework valuing certain clans as merely being worth 'half' was inherently unjust.
+The ICU declared that this system, and the effort to install a federal government more broadly, as being intended to fragment the Somali nation.
 While many of the initial Mogadishu courts were linked to the Hawiye clan, the ICU took deliberate measures to ensure clan bias did not influence legal proceedings.
 This approach ultimately earned them a reputation for impartiality.
 The Courts made efforts towards patching together neighborhoods that had been divided by the civil war.